RAJANAGORI/Nightingale/README.md

 - Shodan : Shodan is a search engine that lets the user find specific types of computers connected to the internet using a variety of filters.

+- John the Ripper : It's a Free Password Cracking tool.

 - more to add

 ## Docker Image build and Run